Quansight-Labs/jupyterlab-accessible-themes/packages/pitayasmoothie/README.md

 | ![#f45c7b](https://via.placeholder.com/20/f45c7b/f45c7b.png) | `#f45c7b` | 5.7 : 1  | AA          | AAA        |
 | ![#ffe46b](https://via.placeholder.com/20/ffe46b/ffe46b.png) | `#ffe46b` | 14.2 : 1 | AAA         | AAA        |

+## Font

+This theme is using the [Atkinson Hyperlegible font](https://brailleinstitute.org/freefont), which focuses on letterform distinction to increase character recognition, ultimately improving readability.

+This font can only be changed for the `Markdown viewer` and the `Terminal`.
+You will need to make these changes from the `Advanced settings` editor in the JupyterLab UI:

+1. Select the `Settings` option in the `menu bar`.
+2. Go to `Markdown viewer settings`, and type the font family that you want to use.
+3. To change the `Terminal` font, scroll down to `Terminal settings` and type the name of the font family.

 ## Screenshots